larsjanssen-valcon/MLOps-GitHubActions-Valcon/README.md

 ### Task 4: Review Train Outputs

-1. Log in to Go to your Databricks workspace.
+1. Log in to go to your Databricks workspace.
 Make sure you select **Machine Learning** so you can access the models section.
 Open your **Models** section, and observe the versions of the registered model: `classifier`.
 The latest version is the one registered by the train pipeline you have run in the previous task.

    ![See models in Databricks](media/devops-build-outputs-01.png "Select models in Databricks")
    ![See registered models in Databricks](media/devops-build-outputs-02.png "See registered models")